carlostxm/resume/web/src/CV.md

 - Led complex tooling migrations including **Webpack to Vite** and **CommonJS to ESM**, requiring deep understanding of build systems and production deployment pipelines.

-- Improved visual regression testing stability using **Storybook and Storycap**, including pinning exact Chromium versions in Docker images to eliminate flaky tests.
+- Improved visual regression testing stability using **Storybook and Storycap**.

 - Gained hands-on experience in backend development using **Golang and Elixir** in cross-functional teams, with focus on **observability** using Grafana and Kubernetes.